Are you pleased with your life?

 Your Romantic Relationship and Your Sex Life

-If you choose to be single and celibate, that’s okay.
-You can still come up with something for this category.
+If you choose to be single and celibate, you can still come up with something for this category.
 LifeBook Online does offer some suggestions for what to put here in that case.

-If you want sex in your life or already have sex in your life, have a lot of fun here as you describe some details about that.
+If you want sex in your life or already have sex in your life, have much fun here as you describe some details about that.

 How often do you have sex?
 Where do you have sex?
 What do you do during, before, and after sex?

-If you’re like me and you’re child-free by choice, then you can simply respect children and apply lessons that you learn from them such as unconditional love, playfulness, and being happy for no reason.
+If you’re like me and are child-free by choice, then you can respect children and apply lessons you learn from them, such as unconditional love, playfulness, and being happy for no reason.

-Or you might dedicate your life to making the world a safer place for children.
-Maybe you’re aware of the unimaginable horrors that many millions of children face every single year all over the world.
+Or you might dedicate your life to making the world safer for children.
+Maybe you’re aware of the unimaginable horrors that many millions of children face every year worldwide.
 Once you know what they experience, it’s impossible to forget.
 What I went through is extremely mild in comparison.
 There is hope for the children, but only if enough of us rise up to protect them.
 Will you be one of their protectors?

-If you have children or you want to have children, there are, of course, multiple ways in which you can be a parent.
-You could have biological children or stepchildren or adopted children or foster children.
+If you have children or want to have children, there are multiple ways in which you can be a parent.
+You could have biological children or stepchildren or adopted children or foster children or godchildren.

-It’s an extremely common thing, it seems, for people to only want to have biological children.
-If people are only focused on having biological children, then who’s going to take care of all those other children?
+It’s a widespread thing for people to only want biological children.
+If people are only focused on having biological children, who will care for all those other children?